 Our upcoming workshops

-- March 15th: 1 day in-house or online workshop “Systematic review of animal studies” at the Radboudumc.
-Please find more information here, and register here.
+- March 6th 2024: 1 day on site workshop “Systematic review of animal studies” at the Radboud University Medical Center, Nijmegen, The Netherlands.
+Find more information here, and register here.

 Tools and guidelines